MichaelG-B/Capstone_Project/README.md

 ### **Technologies Used**
 - Python
 - Tableau
-- Postgres
+- PostgreSQL
 - D3 & Leaflet
 ### **Data Cleaning and Analysis**
-All webscraping is being completed using the webscraping library BeautifulSoup.
-Data cleaning, organizating, and all exploratory analysis is being completed in Pandas.
+All webscraping was completed using the webscraping library BeautifulSoup.
+Data cleaning, organizing, and all exploratory analysis is being completed in Pandas.
 ### **Database Storage**
-Our database has been created in PostgreSQL.
+Our database was created in PostgreSQL.
 The sqlalchemy module was utilized to pull in data from our python ETL file to Postgres and from Postgres to our machine learning python file.
 ### **Machine Learning**
-SciKitLearn is the ML libary we are using in Python to create our model.
+SciKit-Learn is the machine learning libary used in Python to create our model.
 ### **Dashboard**
-Using Tableau to create a visual story our findings.
+Tableau was utilized to create a visual story of our findings.
 An interactive map of crash locations was created in D3 + Leaflet and is embedded into our Tableau story and hosted as a page on our Github repo.

 ![](Capstone%20Project/Visualizations/Project%20Flowchart.png)